hoanhan101/gray/_posts/2021-01-01-wealth-naval.md

 ## Make abundance for the world

 Wealth isn't about taking money or something from somebody else but creating abundance.
+Make something lots of people want.

 > Everybody can be wealthy.
 Everybody can be retired.
 Everybody can be successful.
 It is merely a question of education and desire.
 You have to want it.
 If you don’t want it, that’s fine.
 Then you opt out of the game.

+For example, the thing that makes Bitcoin interesting is not that it's the best technology but it has the most diehard fan out there.
+As long as there are believers, like a movement or a religion, it's a currency.
+If the world decide that Bitcoin is better than US dollars, it would switch to Bitcoin.
+It's a consensus belief.

 ## Making money isn't about luck